pote/gpm/README.md

 $ curl -s https://raw.github.com/pote/gpm/v1.1.1/bin/gpm | bash
 ```

+**Note**: You can always use the version on master if you like to live dangerously by piping `https://raw.github.com/pote/gpm/master/bin/gpm` instead of `https://raw.github.com/pote/gpm/v1.1.1/bin/gpm`.

 ## The Godeps file

 `gpm` expects you to have a file called `Godeps` in the root of your Go application in the format `<import path> <tag/revision>`.